surniaulula/wpsso/readme.txt

 = 11.7.2-b.3 =

 (2022/03/22) Fixed detection of json scripts with unencoded characters in the post content.
-Fixed missing update manager information in the config array.
+Fixed missing download information for add-ons in the config array.

 = 11.7.1 =